Can My Son Buy My Council House For Me?

 Discounts on buying a council house

-One of the advantages of the Right to Buy scheme is that you receive discounts on the purchase of the property.
+One of the advantages of the Right to Buy scheme is that you receive discounts on purchasing the property.
 These discounts depend on a few factors, such as:

-• Location: The maximum levels of discount can differ based on the local authority area, as some areas might have caps that are different from the national maximum.
+- Location: The maximum discount levels can differ by local authority area, as some places might have caps different from the national maximum.
+Check out the government website to see what the maximum discounts are.

-• Improvements Made: If you or the council have made significant improvements to the property during your tenancy, this could affect the valuation of the property and potentially the discount applied.
+- Improvements Made: If you or the council have made significant improvements to the property during your tenancy, this could affect its valuation and potentially the discount applied.

-• Cap on Maximum Discount: There is a ceiling on the maximum discount allowed, which varies regionally across England.
+- Cap on Maximum Discount: A ceiling on the maximum discount allowed varies regionally across England.
 This cap increases every April in line with the consumer price index (CPI).

 If you want to know what discount you might receive based on your circumstances, use our Right to Buy calculator below: